A century of theories of balancing selection

 implications for ecology, conservation, and human health.
 Balancing

-logistical constraints of distinguishing balancing selection from
+given the logistical constraints of distinguishing balancing

-genetic systems—including non-random mating between individuals,
+features of genetic systems – non-random mating between individuals,

-that explain genetic variation.}
+genetic variation.}

 }